 As companies look for more streamlined ways to improve the customer experience (CX), the adoption of conversational artificial intelligence (AI) is pivotal.

-The technology helps machines understand people — in human terms.
+Technology helps machines understand people — in human terms.
 It deals with language across all dimensions.
 Natural language processing (NLP), natural language understanding (NLU), and speech and text analytics all fall under the conversational AI umbrella.
 Companies using conversational AI are seeing positive results, noted Jane Hendricks, Senior Product Marketing Manager, Conversational AI, at Genesys during the Xperience 2022 session, “Conversational AI 101: What’s now and what’s next.”

 Nearly 90% of companies identified as AI leaders are helping to make the customer journey feel more empathetic according to “AI comes of age,” a study by Economist Impact.
 And as a result, these companies have seen increases in customer satisfaction, loyalty and customer lifetime value.